BKrajancic/Botob/README.md

 # Botob

-Automatically deploys to my jenkins server on each commit.
+Automatically deploys to my jenkins server on each commit, indirectly.